-Jean Hinchliffe is a 17-year-old climate justice activist and an organiser within School Strike 4 Climate.
+Jean Hinchliffe is a climate justice activist and an organiser within School Strike 4 Climate.
 Jean began her activism at age 13, when she volunteered with the Yes campaign for marriage equality.
 Since then, she has also worked with organisations such as GetUp! and Stop Adani.
-Jean’s first book, Lead the Way: How to change the world from a teen activist and school striker will be published by Pantera Press in March 2021.
+Jean’s first book, Lead the Way: How to change the world from a teen activist and school striker was published by Pantera Press in March 2021.

 Varsha Yajman (Australian)

-Varsha is an 18-year-old university student and climate advocate.
+Varsha is a university student and climate advocate.
 She has been an organiser for School Strike for Climate and was the 2020 NSW Schools Coordinator for the AYCC.
 Seeing the inadequacy of climate action being taken sparked her passion to engage in an intersectional movement that is not only about fighting for climate action but climate justice.

 Daisy Jeffrey (Australian)